A responsive design responds to different display sizes by changing the size and layout depending on the device.

 5) Optimized Conversion Rate:

-It keeps the website features and process retained across all platforms.
+It keeps the website features and processes retained across all platforms.

 Amplify the value of features.